Mike11199/applyYourSelf---Job-Tracker/README.md

 </br>
 </br>
-- Included $regex to provide regular expression capabilities for pattern match in the search function, when retrieving from MongoDB.
+- Included $regex to provide regular expression capabilities for pattern match in the search function, when retrieving data from MongoDB.
 </br>
 </br>